-Whether you’ve been neglecting your studies or have yet begun, this is a post for anyone who would like to study and improve their Japanese using manga.
+Whether you’ve been neglecting your studies or have yet begun, this is a post for anyone who would like to learn, study and improve their Japanese using manga.
+Or, anybody who would just like to read their favorite manga in its native Japanese.

-These are the basic requirements to read simple manga in Japanese.
+These are the basic requirements to read simple manga, comics, and understand Japanese vocabulary.

 In one of my first posts on In Asian Spaces, I talked about religiously reading a manga after finishing an anime series I enjoyed.
 Or vice-versa.